evalece/bench-the-query/redis/redis_dataset/README.md

 #### Testing Query of flat json of various length
 (To update: large payload batch parsing)

+Everything inside this folder will be control by script later

 ## Simply copy and past lua script to redis_CLI

 ## Summary

+# Lua workflow:
+Multi-Line Lua recommended:

+(1) Lua as an add on function
+Format:
+EVAL "<lua>" <numkeys> <key1> <key2> ... <keyN>

+(2) Passsing arguments to Lua script via scripts in .sh [args...]

+(3) Why such design?
+Ref: https://redis.io/docs/latest/develop/interact/programmability/eval-intro/
+Lua script should not access to modify key contents, key should be passed as arguments, hence, best practice:
+"Script Only Access Keys Passed as Arguments "

 Benchmark uses the following customizable string size as payload and is formatted as Redis Hash for Redis Clients.
 `